d12frosted/elpa-mirror/gnu/denote-readme.txt

         Throw a `user-error' if `IDENTIFIER' already exists.

   Function `denote-sluggify'
-        Make `STR' an appropriate slug for file names and related ([Sluggification of file name components]).
+        Make `STR' an appropriate slug for file name `COMPONENT' ([Sluggification of file name components]).
+Apply the function specified in `denote-file-name-slug-function' to `COMPONENT'
+        which is one of `title', `signature', `keyword'.
+If the resulting string still contains consecutive `-',=_= or `=', they are replaced by a single occurence of the character, if necessary according to `COMPONENT'.
+If `COMPONENT' is `keyword', remove underscores from `STR' as they are used as the keywords separator in file names.

   Function `denote-sluggify-keyword'
         Sluggify `STR' while joining separate words.